 Developing research capacity, particularly of younger researchers is a key goal of PPRC.
 PPRC organized its first interactive methodological workshop.
 The three day workshop brought established and younger researchers from universities and research organizations around the country.
 PPRC also awarded research grants to selected young researchers.

 PPRC was the core organizer of the largest national reception to Professor Yunus upon his being awarded the Nobel Peace Prize.
 The PPRC together with partners organized the event on 16th October, 2006 at the BICC just three days after he was awarded the prize.
-That year, the PPRC team went on a strategic retreat at BARD, Comilla.

-PPRC’s work involves both analyzing both national and international economic scenes.
+PPRC’s work involves analyzing both national and international economic scenes.
 The policy seminar titled “Global Recession and Bangladesh Economy: Macro and Meso Trends” showcased research from a PPRC study in the presence of thought leader and stakeholders.

-CRI Roundtable: Building Chittagong As A
+Building Chittagong As A Skill-based Global City

 The Chittagong research Initiative was launched by PPRC with initial support from the AK Khan Foundation to provide a research based platform for development issues specific to Chittagong.